-General membership in a registered student organization (including fraternities and sororities) is limited to students enrolled for at least six semester credit hours at N.C.
+Membership in a Greek organization is limited to undergraduate students who are enrolled full time at A&T. General membership in our fraternities and sororities is restricted to students who are members of the group, in good standing, and enrolled for at least six semester credit hours at N.C.
 A&T, not including hours at a consortium school.
-(For new membership intake requirements, see academic eligibility.)
+(For additional new membership intake requirements, see academic eligibility.)